LGBTQ+ Couples Counseling & Therapy

 - Fortifying your relationship to navigate hostile or discriminatory climes (familial rejection, anti-LGBTQ+ sentiment, hate-motivated harassment or targeted violence, and unjust political, legal, healthcare, occupational, and academic outcomes—plus more+)

 - Connecting each partner to qualified medical resources and psychological interventions to treat sexual dysfunction; Addressing matters of reproductive health and sexual wellness; Promoting early detection of HIV, STIs, and reproductive cancers

 - Examining the cultural, spiritual, and socioeconomic factors that generate subtle sources of friction in your relationship

 - Assisting you to decompress from stresses of wedding planning, adoption, or child-rearing; Enabling you to discuss the nuances of family planning, parenting roles, or disciplinary styles

 Meet our counselors who specialize in this issue

-- Mary MillerLMFT associate Supervised by Melanie Wells, LPC-S, LMFT-SDallas & Fort Worth$115 per 50 minute sessionSpecialties: Business Partner Counseling, Couples Counseling, Female Sexuality, Infidelity, LGBTQ & Gender Issues, LGBTQ Couples, Male Sexuality, Marriage & Gender, Marriage Counseling, Marriage Counseling, Newlyweds, Parenting, Pre-Marital, Sex Therapy, Sexual Identity, Women's Issues
+- Mary MillerLMFT associate, supervised by Melanie Wells, LMFT-SDallas & Fort Worth$125 per 50 minute sessionSpecialties: Business Partner Counseling, Couples Counseling, Female Sexuality, Infidelity, LGBTQ & Gender Issues, LGBTQ Couples, Male Sexuality, Marriage & Gender, Marriage Counseling, Marriage Counseling, Newlyweds, Parenting, Pre-Marital, Sex Therapy, Sexual Identity, Women's Issues

 - Jessica LatchawLPC Intern, LCDC Intern Supervised by